slatedocs/slate/source/index.html.md

     --data-urlencode 'template@expensify_template.ftl'
 ```

-> - Export at most 10 Approved and Reimbursed reports generated between 2016-01-01 and 2016-02-01 to an xlsx file starting with `myExport`.
+> - Export at most 10 Approved and Reimbursed reports generated between 2016-01-01 and 2016-02-01 to an xlsx file named `myExport.xlsx`.
 The exported reports are then marked as exported with the label "Expensify Export" (`markAsExported` action), and an email with a link to the output is sent.
 Reports that have already been marked with the label "Expensify Export" are ignored (`markedAsExported` filter)

 ```shell
 curl -X POST 'https://integrations.expensify.com/Integration-Server/ExpensifyIntegrations' \